 The overall reduction in HIV risk provided by PrEP in the RCTs ranged from zero to 86%, but these analyses did not consider whether people were taking the study drug as prescribed.
 Adherence (taking medications exactly as prescribed) is crucial for PrEP to work.
 The evidence shows that higher adherence is associated with greater protection.
 To demonstrate the importance of adherence, some of these studies conducted adherence analyses that compared the risk of HIV infection among participants who had PrEP drugs detected in their blood with the risk among those who did not.
 These analyses found that the use of PrEP (determined by detectable drug in the blood) reduced the risk of sexual HIV transmission by between 85% and 92% among gbMSM and heterosexual men and women.

 When taken consistently, PrEP appears to prevent nearly 100% of sexual HIV transmission.
-Among all the studies and the many thousands of people now using PrEP globally (including all genders and sexual orientations), there have been only a handful of documented cases of sexual HIV transmission in people who are adherent to PrEP.
+Among all the studies and several million people now using PrEP globally (including all genders and sexual orientations), there have been very few documented cases of sexual HIV transmission in people who are adherent to PrEP.

-For people who inject drugs, only one RCT has evaluated the use of PrEP (with TDF alone).
+For people who inject drugs, one RCT has evaluated the use of PrEP (with TDF alone).
 This study found a 49% overall risk reduction in people who inject drugs; however, HIV risk was reduced by 84% among people who used TDF consistently compared with those who did not.
-There is otherwise limited data available on PrEP use by people who inject drugs, but the Canadian PrEP guideline recommends that PrEP can be considered for use by people who inject drugs if they are at high risk for HIV.
-The best way to prevent passing HIV through drug use is to use new needles and other equipment every time.
-People who use drugs need full access to proven harm reduction strategies and enough new equipment to be able to avoid having to reuse equipment or share with others.
+It should be noted that TDF alone is not recommended as PrEP for any population.
+Only daily PrEP with TDF and FTC is currently recommended in Canada for use by people who inject drugs.
+Besides this study, there is limited data available on PrEP use by people who inject drugs, but the Canadian PrEP guideline recommends that PrEP can be considered for use by people who inject drugs if they are at high risk for HIV.

 PrEP using TAF + FTC

-Data on the effectiveness and safety of TAF + FTC as PrEP come from only one randomized controlled trial (RCT) with gbMSM and a small number of transgender women.
+Data on the effectiveness and safety of TAF + FTC as PrEP come from one RCT with gbMSM and a small number of transgender women.
 Participants were randomly assigned to take either daily TAF + FTC or daily TDF + FTC.
 This trial found the newer version of PrEP (TAF + FTC) to be “non-inferior” to the original (TDF + FTC) – meaning it works just as well, in the population studied (gbMSM and transgender women).
-The efficacy and safety of the TAF + FTC PrEP formulation has not been studied for preventing HIV among people who have vaginal (or frontal) sex or among people who use drugs.
+The efficacy and safety of the TAF + FTC PrEP formulation has not been studied for preventing HIV among people who have vaginal (or frontal) sex or among people who inject drugs.